mozilla-ai/encoderfile/docs/transforms/index.md

 - Sentence embeddings are given a `Tensor` of shape `[batch_size, seq_len, hidden]` and attention mask of `[batch_size, seq_len]`, and must return a `Tensor` of shape `[batch_size, hidden]`.
 In other words, it expects a pooling operation along dimension `seq_len`.

 !!! note "Note on indexing"
     Lua is 1-indexed, meaning that it starts counting at 1 instead of 0.
-The `Tensor` API reflects this, meaning that you have to start counting your axes and indices at 1 instead of 0.
+The `Tensor` API reflects this, meaning that you must count your axes and indices starting at 1 instead of 0.

 We provide a built-in API for standard tensor operations.
 To learn more, check out our [Tensor API reference page](reference).
 You can find the stub file [here](https://github.com/mozilla-ai/encoderfile/blob/main/encoderfile-core/stubs/lua/tensor.lua).